vseventer/sharp-cli/README.md

   sharp trim [threshold]                       Trim pixels from all edges that contain values
-                                               similar to the given background color, which defaults to that of the top-left pixel
+                                               similar to the given background color, which defaults to that of the top-left pixel sharp unflatten                              Ensure the image has an alpha channel with all white pixel values made fully transparent

 Global Options
   -i, --input    Path to (an) image file(s)                      [array] [required] [default: stdin]